Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 We’ve outlined a few basic to-do list categories to get you started.
 But there may be other details you need to track along the way.
 For example, you might want to add a priority column.
 Or maybe your Monday has a lot more to-dos than the other days of the week.

-2. To insert a new column, go to Insert > Columns.
-A new column will be added to the left of the one you currently have selected, using the same formulas and formatting of the column to your left.
+2. To insert a new column, go to Insert >Columns.
+A new column will be added to the left of the one you currently have selected, using the same formulas and formatting of the column to the left.

 We may have included details you simply don’t need to track.
 That’s okay!
 Deleting extra info won’t hurt our feelings a bit.

-Want to give your checklist template some personal flair?
+Want to give your project task list template some more flair?
 Add your company logo to the worksheet.

 1. Right-click on the TeamGantt logo/header image in row 1, and select Change Picture.